ValerioB88/mind-set-example/src/utils/decoder/README.md

 Interrupting training with `CTRL+C` should actually end the training gracefully: the test dataset are computed one final time, the `csv` files are written in the appropriate folder, and the PyTorch model is also saved.
 In any case, a PyTorch `checkpoint` model is saved every epoch.

 #### Other options
 Check other otions with `python -m src.utils.decoder.train -h`.
 Let's try to all use the same default options when possible.
+If you want to do something that you can't do with the optional arguments, contact me!

 ## Neptune.ai
-[Neptune.ai](ww.neptune.ai) is a tool for logging experiments on the web.
+[Neptune.ai](www.neptune.ai) is a tool for logging experiments on the web.
 You don't need to use Neptune, but my training loop codebase is well integrated with it: it will save sample images and log training/testing charts in the Neptune page.
 If you have an account, set `--neptune_proj_name` to your project name (which must be created through the UI).
 Also follow the instruction to install the neptune-client and setup the API.